Per wiki policy, Spoilers Off applies here and all spoilers are unmarked. You Have Been Warned.

 Dastan: Yes, you have.

-Fridge Brilliance: The sands reset everything.
+- There's some Fridge Brilliance here.
+The sands reset everything.
 The happiest part of the ending?
-Seso is alive!!!
+Seso is alive!

-The death of Bis was quick but painful to watch.
+- The death of Bis shortly after, quick but painful to watch.
 All he'd ever done was try to help Dastan.